-Some of the best gardens are not planned in advance and grow up according to the gardener’s needs and eclectic likes.
+Some of the best gardens are not planned and grow according to the gardener’s needs and eclectic likes.
 Variances in garden sheds and borders, plants, and flowers, are all a part of a fun layout to enjoy.

-Soft lighting options allow you to take advantage of your shadowing corners long into the night and provides a new perspective on your gardening designs.
-Candles, solar lights, spotlights, and small bulb lights are perfect for year round enjoyment.
+Soft lighting options allow you to take advantage of your shadowing corners long into the night and provide a new perspective on your gardening designs.
+Candles, solar lights, spotlights, and small bulb lights are perfect for year-round enjoyment.

 Raised Box Beds

-Placing a few wells placed raised garden beds around your property allows you to utilize your space, and keep your plants from rambling around.
-It also provides a uniform landscape, all while fulfilling your garden veggie and flower needs.
+Placing a few raised garden beds around your property allows you to utilize your space and keep your plants from rambling around.
+It also provides a uniform landscape while fulfilling your garden veggie and flower needs.

 Even inner-city yards can be transformed into a quiet backyard retreat.
-Providing a deck area also allows for you to take advantage of even more space, as does a small lawn- providing the suggestion that more exists.
+Providing a deck area allows you to take advantage of even more space, as does a small lawn.

 Why not double up the utilization of your furniture to include a planting area?
 Small yards cannot afford wasted space, and unique ideas are more than welcome.
-Benches can double as a place to grow your favorite vegetation, and allow a place to rest.
+Planting benches can double as a place to grow your favorite vegetation and allow a place to rest.

 Well Trimmed Trees

-Large trees in small spaces tend to dwarf the space, but that doesn’t mean you can’t include your favorite towering plants in your landscape- you just need to keep them well trimmed and dwarfed so they don’t become overwhelming.
+Large trees in small spaces tend to dwarf the areas, but that doesn’t mean you can’t include your favorite towering plants in your landscape- you just need to keep them well-trimmed and dwarfed so they don’t become overwhelming.